ESSS/alfasim-sdk/docs/source/plugins/99_3_solver_configuration_reference.rst

 Configuration API
 =================

-Here is listed the completed API available to implement the :ref:`solver_config_hooks-section`.
+Here is listed the complete API available to implement the :ref:`solver_config_hooks-section`.

 .. contents::
     :depth: 3